What Is a Bad Credit Score?

 * Note that the credit score rating mentioned above is not an absolute indicator and is in fact only a perceived market sentiment.

-You can fix a bad credit score simply by adding a little more discipline and diligence to your payment habits such as paying your bills on time, paying off debt, avoiding new hard inquiries and working towards building a diverse credit portfolio
+You can fix a low credit score simply by adding a little more discipline and diligence to your payment habits such as paying your bills on time, paying off debt, avoiding new hard inquiries and working towards building a diverse credit portfolio.

-Anything above 750 is considered a good CIBIL score for Home Loans.
+A CIBIL score above 750 is considered a good CIBIL score for Home Loans.
 Such a CIBIL score indicates a borrower who repays loans on time, opts for credit only when needed and in general, has a very responsible attitude towards credit.
-Borrowers whose CIBIL score is below 650 find it very difficult to get approved for a loan.
-The question is how to get Home Loan if CIBIL score is low.
-If your CIBIL score is low, you may get loan approval if you add a co-borrower or guarantor.
+Borrowers whose CIBIL score is below 625 find it very difficult to get approved for a loan.
+In such cases you add a co-borrower or guarantor.
 However, if your CIBIL score is way too low, you will just have to work on improving it first.

 Also Read: Is a Good CIBIL Score Mandatory for Home Loan Approval?

 CIBIL score is not absolute.
-By practicing financial discipline and staying patient, you can repair your CIBIL score so that your free CIBIL score check delivers encouraging results.
-Want to know how to repair CIBIL score?
-Here are a few tips that will help.
+By practising financial discipline and staying patient, you can repair your CIBIL score so that you become eligible to apply for desirable loans.
+Want to know how to repair your CIBIL score?
+Here are a few tips that will help:

 Always Pay Credit Card Bills and EMIs on Time